-Grenfell Tower fire familes to be rehoused in luxury complex
+Mixed welcome for London fire victims at luxury complex

 A 21-year-old student from Azerbaijan, who gave his name as Naghi, has lived in the development for a few months.

 "It doesn't bother me.
-Of course, after what happened, I'm more than happy," said Naghi -- who added that he had already donated money to a charity supporting the Grenfell victims.
+Of course, after what happened, I'm more than happy," said Naghi -- who added that he had already donated money to a charity supporting the Grenfell Tower victims.

 "If I could help ... if we had space, of course I would be more than happy to help until they get a place from the government," he says.
 "I'm a Muslim, and I really love helping people out."

-The builders are now working to an accelerated timetable to complete the new apartments by the end of July.
+Builders are now working to an accelerated timetable to complete the new apartments by the end of July.

 "We will work night and day to get these homes ready," said Tony Pidgley, chairman of the Berkeley Group, the developer of the project.